Aliases for FBN1 Gene

 GeneCards Summary for FBN1 Gene

 FBN1 (Fibrillin 1) is a Protein Coding gene.
 Diseases associated with FBN1 include Stiff Skin Syndrome and Marfan Lipodystrophy Syndrome.
-Among its related pathways are Elastic fibre formation and Phospholipase-C Pathway.
-GO annotations related to this gene include calcium ion binding and extracellular matrix structural constituent.
+Among its related pathways are Integrin Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and extracellular matrix structural constituent.
 An important paralog of this gene is FBN2.

 UniProtKB/Swiss-Prot for FBN1 Gene